 return key such that there is a new line after where you entered - manage_overlay

 .
-Note: Make sure you identation is correct and aligns with the previous item which should
+Note: Make sure your indentation is correct and aligns with the previous item which should

 .